sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ### Who:
 * Individuals looking for fun activities.
 * Game lovers irrespective of their age group.
-* These games are played between students and even experts to check their logical thinking.
+* These games are played between students and even experts to check their logical thinking and concentration.
 * People of any economical background having a hobby of playing games

 ### What: